boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    Historically, DNS stub resolvers communicated with recursive resolvers without needing to know anything about the features supported by these recursive resolvers.
-As more and more recursive resolvers expose different features that may impact the delivered DNS service, means to help stub resolvers to identify the capabilities of the resolver are valuable.
+As more and more recursive resolvers expose different features that may impact delivered DNS services, means to help stub resolvers to identify the capabilities of resolvers are valuable.
 Typically, stub resolvers can discover and authenticate encrypted DNS servers provided by a local network, for example, using the techniques specified in {{?I-D.ietf-add-dnr}} and
    {{?I-D.ietf-add-ddr}}.
-However, these stub resolvers need a means to retrieve information from the discovered recursive resolvers about their capabilities.
+However, these stub resolvers need a mechanism to retrieve information from the discovered recursive resolvers about their capabilities.

    This document fills that void by specifying a method for stub resolvers to retrieve such information.
-To that aim, a new RR type is defined for stub resolvers to query the recursive resolvers.
-The information that a resolver might want to give is defined in
+To that aim, a new resource record (RR) type is defined for stub resolvers to query the recursive resolvers.
+The information that a resolver might want to expose is defined in
    {{key-val}}.

    Retrieved information can be used to feed the server selection procedure.
+However, that selection procedure is out of scope.

 #  Terminology